 In Georgia, the statute of limitations—or time allowed for pursuing a case–is generally two years after the accident.
 However, there are shorter exceptions.

-However, it’s especially important in a Head-On Collision to get started as soon as possible.
+However, it’s especially important in a head-on collision to get started as soon as possible.
 First, you need medical care and we can help point you in the right direction even if you can’t afford it.
 Second, evidence grows “cold” and witnesses disappear.
 The sooner we get started, the better.

 We’ve seen our share of auto accidents throughout the years.
 Our reputation for being ethical and vigilant is well known throughout the insurance industry.
-If a John Foy & Associates attorney represents you, we’ll take care of the legal details.
-You take care of getting better.
-Give us at a call 404-400-4000, someone will answer the phone no matter what time you call.
+If a John Foy & Associates attorney represents you, we’ll take care of all the legal details.
+Give us a call or contact us online and someone will be ready to talk to you, available 24/7.